Department of Economics

 Students may consider completing a minor in a quantitative discipline such as Statistics, Mathematics, or Computer Science, or a minor in a related social science such as Political Science, Sociology, or Psychology.

-Students interested in pursuing a Ph.D. in Economics or Finance should inform the chair of the Economics department.
-To be a competitive candidate for admission to a Ph.D. program, students are strongly recommended to complete the Economics Pre-Ph.D. option.
+Students interested in pursuing a Ph.D. in Economics or Finance should inform the chair of the Economics department as soon as possible.
+To be a competitive candidate for admission to a Ph.D. program, students are strongly recommended to complete the Economics Pre-Ph.D.
+Focus Option (see below).
 A minor in Mathematics is also advisable.

 Total Credit Hours87